-Nathan Cortez, Associate Professor of Law, B.A., 1999, University of Pennsylvania; J.D., 2002, Stanford University.
-Professor Cortez teaches and writes in the areas of health law, administrative law, food and drug law, and the legislative process.
-His scholarship focuses on emerging international markets in health care and biotechnology, and he has become one of the leading legal scholars on international patient mobility and cross-border health care.
-Professor Cortez has also published on the preemption of state and local immigration laws, the uninsured after health reform, administrative agencies' use of adverse publicity, and the First Amendment implications of Food and Drug Administration regulations.
-Professor Cortez has provided legal commentary to a number of media, including CNN, National Public Radio, The Los Angeles Times, The Chicago Tribune and the Associated Press.
-Before joining the SMU faculty, Professor Cortez practiced with the Washington, D.C., law firm Arnold & Porter, where he represented clients on health care regulatory matters, with a special emphasis on fraud and abuse, FDA enforcement, privacy and the Medicare and Medicaid programs.
-While at Arnold & Porter, Professor Cortez litigated pro bono cases with the Mexican American Legal Defense and Educational Fund, and he was a board member of the D.C.
+Nathan Cortez, Associate Dean for Academic Affairs and Associate Professor of Law, B.A., 1999, University of Pennsylvania; J.D., 2002, Stanford University.
+Professor Cortez teaches and writes on health law, food and drug law, administrative law, and legislation.
+His research focuses on the challenges of regulating emerging markets in health care and biotechnology.
+For example, he has become one of the world's leading legal scholars on medical tourism and cross-border health care.
+He also writes extensively on Food and Drug Administration regulation, including First Amendment challenges, alternative forms of regulation such as adverse publicity and the ways the FDA addresses new technologies such as mobile medical applications.
+Professor Cortez has presented his research to regulators, at industry conferences, to professional societies and at law schools around the country, including at Harvard and Yale and in North Carolina, Texas and Wisconsin.
+He also provides frequent legal commentary to the media, including the Chicago Tribune, CNN, the Huffington Post, the Los Angeles Times, NPR, and The Associated Press.
+Before joining SMU, Professor Cortez practiced with the Washington, D.C., law firm Arnold & Porter, representing clients in regulatory matters, with a special emphasis on health care fraud and abuse, FDA enforcement, health privacy, and the Medicare and Medicaid programs.
+He represented clients in litigation, in transactions, during agency enforcement actions and during congressional investigations and hearings.
+While at Arnold & Porter, Professor Cortez litigated pro bono cases with the Mexican American Legal Defense and Educational Fund, and was a board member of the D.C.
 Hispanic Bar Foundation.
 In 2006, he was a visiting assistant professor at Rutgers-Camden Law School.
+He received his B.A. from the University of Pennsylvania and J.D. from Stanford University.